titumozammel/operational-silence-framework/README.md

         ↓
 What capacity was protected?
         ↓
-What capacity was recovered?
+What usable capacity was recovered?
         ↓
+What was reabsorbed?
+        ↓
-Where was it redirected?
+Where was capacity redirected?
         ↓
 Was it effectively applied?
         ↓